jhm18/Generative-Social-Science/Stan Resources/README.md

-Helpful stan resources that I have referenced or borrowed from here and in other projects.
+Helpful Stan resources that I have referenced or borrowed from here and in other projects.

 <table style="width:100%">
   <tr>